Good podcast

 How Pink Floyd and Bob Ezrin built The Wall

 Pink Floyd?s 1979 double album, The Wall, stands tall as a body of work.
 A true rock opera, it tells a tale of a war orphan who grew up to become a jaded rock star, growing increasingly isolated behind a mental wall?which closely mirrors Roger Waters? own life experiences.
 This epic undertaking may very well never have happened without producer Bob Ezrin, who was brought in to help the band flesh out the concept, and he?s responsible for pushing for the release of ?Another Brick In The Wall Part II? as a single, one of the few songs released outside of album form by Pink Floyd.
 Find out more about Ezrin?s part in building The Wall in this episode of Behind The Song.
 Watch the video episode and subscribe to the Behind The Song Youtube channel: https://bit.ly/2DBF4wJ Host: Janda Lane Music Producer: Christian Lane Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+Visit podcastchoices.com/adchoices

 2022-09-28